minhquangvo1109/UniversalVariable/README.md

 		// state: String - The state to which the order is to be dispatched
 		state: "London",

+		// postCode: String - The post code to which the order is to be dispatched
+		postCode: "SW1 1AB",

 		// country: String - The country to which the order is to be dispatched
 		country: "UK",